Welcome to my Trip Report on Firefly!

 The cabin of the airline's ATR-72-500 series

 The aircraft is configured in 2-2 full Economy Class

 The cabin crew went into the cockpit to probably ask whether the flight crew wanted anything.

 Take off was slightly bumpy and it got a bit worse while passing through some clouds.
 The "drops" made me think whether booking this flight was a good decision and also considered taking the bus back instead of flying back.
-After a bit more bumps during the descend, we landed safely.
-We arrived slightly late, but was just relieved to be on the ground.
+After a bit, more bumps during the descent, we landed safely.
+We arrived slightly late but was just relieved to be on the ground.
 Glad to have finally flown on the ATR aircraft but I wasn't thrilled going through the "drops".
 In the end, I flew my flight back to Singapore with Air Asia and fortunately for me, the ride was smooth.